-In subsection III.A, an MILP problem formulation of a system consisting of several distributed subsystems is presented.
-In subsection III.B, a Distributed and Asynchronous Surrogate Lagrangian Relaxation (DA-SLR) is developed.
-In subsection III.C, convergence of DA-SLR is proved.
+In subsection III.A, an MILP problem formulation of a system consisting of several distributed subsystems is considered.
+In subsection III.B, our recent price-based decomposition and coordination Surrogate Lagrangian Relaxation (SLR) method is presented.
+In subsection III.C, a novel Distributed and Asynchronous Surrogate Lagrangian Relaxation (DA-SLR) method is developed.
+In subsection III.D, the convergence of DA-SLR is proved in the dual space.
+In subsection III.E, the practical considerations of the new method are presented.

-A. Distributed MILP Subsystems
+A. An MILP System with Distributed Subsystems

 Consider a system consisting of one coordinator and I distributed subsystems.
 Each subsystem is subject to its local linear constraints, which will not be considered for simplicity and ease of presentation.
-The entire system is subject to systemwide coupling constraints, which couple individual subsystems and the MILP formulation of a system can be written as follows:
+The entire system is subject to systemwide coupling constraints.
+These constraints couple individual subsystems and the MILP formulation of an overall system can be written as follows:

-$$\min{x} \sum{i=1}^{I} f_i(x_i), \tag{1}$$

-$$\min{x} \sum{i=1}^{I} f_i(x_i),$$
+$$\min{x} \sum{i=1}^{I} f_i(x_i) , \qquad (1)$$

 subject to

-$$\sum{i=1}^{I} g_i(x_i) = 0,$$
+$$\sum{i=1}^{I} g_i(x_i) = 0$$

-(2)
+, (2)